enterstudio/lycheejs-website/download/tutorial/app-server.md

 By default the Breeder automatically injects the `lychee` library.
-As the `lycheeJS` folder has the `/libraries` and `/projects` folders as a convention, all projects have also an (optional) `/libraries` folder.
+As the lychee.js folder has the `/libraries` and `/projects` folders as a convention, all projects have also an (optional) `/libraries` folder.

-The advantage hereby granted is that you can later deploy an isolated project to other servers without having to have lycheeJS installed there.
+The advantage hereby granted is that you can later deploy an isolated project to other servers without having to have lychee.js installed there.

 ```
 /projects/tutorial